et0and/portfolio-redux/README.md

 Output directory: `_site`

 From the Vercel dashboard you can set things like redirects, custom domains, and so on.

-The source of my site is hosted both on GitHub and Sourcehut.
-Any future projects that I embark on will do the same, with the hope that eventually I can migrate all of my development onto Sourcehut.

 Deploy using Vercel below